-Matthews took this opportunity to establish his own company of soldiers and convinced a number of ex-slaves to enlist.
+Matthews took that opportunity to establish his own company of soldiers and convinced a number of ex-slaves to enlist.
 He was soon made captain of the First Kansas Colored Volunteer Infantry, a regiment that soon totaled six hundred men.
 Matthews was, at that point, the highest-ranking black officer in the Union Army.
 On October 29, 1862, troops under Matthews’s command fought and defeated Confederate forces at the Battle of Island Mound in Bates County, Missouri.
-This battle is generally recognized as the first known engagement that black troops participated in during the Civil War.
+This battle is generally recognized as the first known engagement for black troops who participated in during the Civil War.

 The Emancipation Proclamation of 1863 signaled the formal acceptance of black soldiers into the United States Army.
 Unfortunately, Matthews was stripped of his captain’s rank and replaced by a white officer who was made captain of the First Kansas Colored Infantry.
 Matthews served as a non-commissioned officer with the First Kansas Colored almost until the end of the war but was finally promoted in 1865 to the rank of first lieutenant in the Independent Colored Kansas Battery, also known as the Independent Battery, U.S. Colored Light Artillery.
 That unit was commanded by another black Kansan, H. Ford Douglas.

 Matthews returned home to Leavenworth in October 1865 after the Civil War.
 He and his wife Fanny raised four children.
 He became involved in local politics and became an important figure on the Kansas State Republican Central Committee.
 Very little is known about Matthews after 1870.
-On March 2, 1909 William Dominick Matthews passed away quietly at his home in in Leavenworth, Kansas.
-He was 81 at the time of his death.
+On March 2, 1906, William Dominick Matthews passed away quietly at his home in in Leavenworth, Kansas.
+He was 78 at the time of his death.